September 12th 2019

 Friday, November 8, 6–9pm | $7–$10

-The final opportunity to view and interact with the altars features live music, artist market, and interactive installations.
+The final opportunity to view and interact with the altars features live music, artist market, and installations.

 For more information visit: somarts.org/events/cityofsoulsclosing